Would Busy Philipps Ever Return to Capeside?

 Does anyone else have Dawson tears?
 Busy Philipps isn’t interested in reprising her role as Audrey Liddell on Dawson’s Creek.

-"No, I wasn't even in the finale, was barely on the show," Philipps, 37, exclusively told Us Weekly at the Uplift Gala in Hollywood on Thursday, May 18.
-"I totally appreciate, though, that it means a lot to a lot of people and that they really love it!"
+“No, I wasn’t even in the finale, was barely on the show,” Philipps, 37, exclusively told Us Weekly at the Uplift Family Services at Hollygrove Gala in Hollywood on Thursday, May 18.
+“I totally appreciate, though, that it means a lot to a lot of people and that they really love it!”

 The Cougar Town alum joined the beloved coming-of-age series in a recurring role in season 5.
 Audrey was Joey Potter’s (Katie Holmes) freshman roommate at Worthington College and briefly dated heartthrob Pacey Witter, played by Joshua Jackson.